moldis-group/home/teaching.md

 ## Numerical Methods for Quantum Mechanics: A mini-course

-The presentation and the notebooks are prepared for the lecture Numerical Approaches for Quantum Mechanics on 30 December 2021 as a part of the program
+The presentation and the notebooks were prepared for the lecture Numerical Approaches for Quantum Mechanics on 30 December 2021 as a part of the program
 [National Initiative on Undergraduate Science (NIUS)](https://nius.hbcse.tifr.res.in/).
 NIUS is an initiative of the [Homi Bhabha Centre for Science Education, TIFR](https://www.hbcse.tifr.res.in/).

 ![](https://github.com/raghurama123/NumQM_Basic)